How to Wash an RV in 5 Easy Steps

 For a fiberglass roof, you may choose to purchase a wash-and-wax that will clean and protect the RV in the future.
 Most of these products can be sprayed directly onto the roof.
 If the product you bought was not sprayable you may simply rub it into a clean towel then proceed to wash your roof.

 A painted metal roof is by far the easiest to clean.
-The same exact product used to clean your car can be used or you may choose to buy a cleaner specifically made for your type of RV.
+You can use the same exact product you use to clean your car or you may choose to buy a cleaner specifically made for your type of RV.

 Step 3: Wash the Body